40tude/py-flashcards/static/md/01_fs_python.md

 ```

-Question : PYTHON - What does the ``ValueError`` exception indicate?
+Question : PYTHON - Classes - What does the ``ValueError`` exception indicate?
 Answer  : It is raised when a method is called with incorrect arguments.

 #### Code snippet